krigjo25/Databases/HospitalManagementSystem/readme.md

 ***Patient***

+    #   add a new record of a patient
-        CALL newPatient (pName, vAge, vSex, vPhone, vEmail, bType, vAlergies, vIllness)         #   Inserts a patient to the table
+    CALL newPatient (pName, vAge, vSex, vPhone, vEmail, bType, vAlergies, vIllness)

+    #   Updates the value for the record
-        CALL patientInfo (vID, vColumn, vValue)                                                 #   Updates a value for the patient table
+    CALL patientInfo (vID, vColumn, vValue)

 ***Employee***

+    #   Add a new record to the table
     CALL newEmployee (eName, vAge, vSex, vPhone, vEmail)

+    # Updates the information of the employee  except :x: Date
+    CALL employeeInfo (vID, vColumn, vValue)

 ***List Of Alergies***

+    #   Creates a new record for alergies
-    CALL insertLOA (vID, vName, vSymptoms, medicine ID)                                         #   Inserts a new Alergy
+    CALL insertLOA (vID, vName, vSymptoms, medicine ID)
 ***List Of Diagnosis***

+    #   Creates a new record for Diagnosis
-    CALL insertLOD (vID, vName, vSymptoms, medicine ID)                                         #   Inserts a new Diagnosis
+    CALL insertLOD (vID, vName, vSymptoms, medicine ID)

 ***List of Medicine***

+    #   Creates a new record for Medecines
-    CALL insertLOM (vID, vName, vSymptoms, illness)                                             #  Inerts a new type of Medicine
+    CALL insertLOM (vID, vName, vSymptoms, illness)

 ***Rooms***

+    #   Creates a new record for the table
     CALL firstFloor('roomName', 10000.00)
     CALL secondFloor('roomName', 10000.00)
     CALL thirdFloor('roomName', 10000.00)

 **Views**

-    Rooms.sql                                                                                   #   An overview of all rooms which is available in the Hospital
+    #   An overview of available rooms
+    Rooms.

 **Triggers**

+    #   Triggers the mysql database to create a new PDF
+    Patient

+    #   Triggers a new record in another table
+    terminateEmployee

 **Events**